MEDSYN: Benchmarking Multi-EviDence SYNthesis in Complex Clinical Cases for Multimodal Large Language Models: Ethical Consideration and Applications

 \subsection{Data Anonymization Procedures}

-Our data anonymization procedures include (i) manual screening for personally identifiable information (PII) and protected health information (PHI); (ii) redacting or generalizing high-risk quasi-identifiers (\emph{e.g.}, exact ages, dates, locations, uncommon procedures); and (iii) removing identifiers embedded in images (\emph{e.g.}, accession numbers, timestamps, or burned-in overlays).
-For clinical photographs, we additionally mask patient faces with black bars.
+The original case records are generally anonymized.
+Nonetheless, we verify all cases to ensure they were rigorously anonymized.
+Our verification includes: (i) manual screening for personally identifiable information (PII) and protected health information (PHI); (ii) redacting or generalizing high-risk quasi-identifiers (\emph{e.g.}, uncommon procedures); (iii) removing identifiers embedded in images (\emph{e.g.}, burned-in overlays); and (iv) for clinical photographs, masking patient faces.
 The released data will exclude physician names and other extraneous identifying details.
 Where quasi-identifiers remain (\emph{e.g.}, rare combinations of findings), we apply further redaction or generalization prior to release to reduce re-identification risk.